No, it’s not “Don’t start a hardware company”.

 4. Meet Expectations

 Doppler launched a product that couldn’t replace your go to headphones.
 Money is nothing without a product that works and meets the expectations of your customers.
 Disruption is nothing if you can’t gain the customers with the better product.
 Plain and simple?
-Make sure the product works as advertised.
+Make sure the product works as advertised, and make sure you are meeting the expectations of your consumers.